-It is generally accepted that a property with in excess of one hundred years remaining is worth approximately the same as a freehold.
-Where an additional ninety years added to any lease with more than 30 years unexpired, the residence will be worth the same as a freehold for many years ahead.
+It is generally accepted that a property with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.

 | Lender | Requirement |